cyristo/apifit/README.md

 * the *execution time* key word, which is asserted here to be less than 1 second
 * the *Data Result Parsing Fixture*, which enables to navigate and assert the result message of the previous step

-More to be introduced in the User Guide...

 Available features
 ------------------